sebastlop/gopt/Readme.md

 The crossover between best individuals is performed in a manner that genes of random best different individuals are averaged to create the next generation.
 In this algorithm, the best fitness half of the population survives to the next generation.

 The mutations are randomly two distributions can be selected: uniform over the whole domain, or normal centered at the best individual in a tribe with a user provided standard deviation.
 The uniform model is slower convergent, but avoid local minima by itself (with a very large number of generations!).
-The normal model combined with the tribe concept, achieves to very good results with considerably less fitnes evaluations of the fitness function.
+The normal model combined with the tribe concept, achieves to very good results with considerably less evaluations of the fitness function.

 This is a enumeration